 - There will be a focus on securing improvement in the quality of care and support

-- There will be changes to the regulation of the social care work force; In 2017, Care Council for Wales will become Social Care Wales
+- There will be changes to the regulation of the social care work force; In 2017, Care Council for Wales became Social Care Wales

 We will be required to work and collaborate closely with Social Care Wales to drive the continuous improvement of services.